 Students who do not file a FAFSA will not be considered for Federal Aid.
 The sooner the FAFSA is completed the sooner need-based aid can be awarded.
-The latest the FAFSA should be filed is two months before starting classes.
+The latest the FAFSA should be filed is one months before starting classes.
 Students taking Emmaus Global Campus courses only cannot be considered for the Iowa Tuition Grant.
-The cost of tuition for Global Campus courses is below the required amount in order to be considered for the Iowa Tuition Grant.